imainept/testproject/README.md

 1. open the testproject.ps1 file and replace 'PUTYOURDISCORDWEBHOOKHERE' or whatever with your webhook url
-2. run the testproject.bat to test it (this is to test if your webhook url is working) thats it
+2. run the testproject.bat to test it (this is to test if your webhook url is working) thats it also this was made with chat gpt 3.5